 You can test out this concept yourself by flexing your knee as much as you can and then attempting to fully extend the hip.
 You’ll get stuck!
-If the woman in the picture above were to release her foot, her leg would not be able to remain in the position.
+If the woman in the picture above were to release her foot, her leg would not be able to remain in that exact position.

-Conversely, if you straighten (extend) your knee while your hip is extended, you’ll find that the leg will move farther behind you, (ie, the hip extends fully) as the hamstrings regain more tension with a straight knee.
+Conversely, if you straighten (extend) your knee while your hip is extended (glutes engaged), you’ll find that the leg will move farther behind you, (ie, the hip extends fully) as the hamstrings retain tension with a straight knee.

 How to Avoid Active Insufficiency in Exercise

 Compound exercises by their nature will recruit muscles in a more natural and efficient manner.
-Isolation exercises, while holding importance for goals like bodybuilding and targeting weakened muscles, may not always be a great choice for a strength, general fitness, or weight-loss clients just trying to improve their overall fitness.
+Isolation exercises, while holding importance for goals like bodybuilding and targeting weakened muscles, may not always be a great choice for strength, general fitness, or weight-loss clients just trying to improve their overall fitness.

 Stability Ball Leg Curl: By thrusting hips as high as possible placing the hips in full extension then curling the ball in, the hamstrings will be weak and may cramp up.

 Better: Keeping the hips slightly flexed, i.e., hips drop closer to the floor.
-To make it more difficult, do one leg at a time.
+To make it more challenging, do one leg at a time.